F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Detailed Experimental Results

 \subsection{Detailed results of hyperparameter sensitivity study}

 In this section, we provide the detailed ablation study experiment results on the Colored-Mnist dataset.
 The experiment settings are described as Section~\ref{section:hyperpara:exp}.
 We provide the detailed $Fid^+$, $Fid^-$, and three Spearman rank Correlation, same as the subsection~\ref{exp:detailed:tinyimagenet}.
 As Table~\ref{tab:exp:ablation:sampling:detailed},~\ref{tab:exp:ablation:beta:detailed}, and ~\ref{tab:exp:ablation:alpha:detailed} show, our method is robust to the choice of hyperparameters.
-From the $Fid^+$ and $Fid^-$, the larger sampling number helps reduce the standard deviation.
-But with large sampling number, the evaluation time increases.
-In this paper, we select a balance point of $50$ for all the other experiments.
-For the hyperparameter $\beta$, the best option is near the ground truth explanation size ratio.
-However, in the real-world setting, it is hard to find the best choice.
-In our paper, for the fine-tuning efficiency and evaluation performance, we select $0.1$ for all the other experiments.
-In R-Fidelity, the hyperparameter $\alpha$ is designed for alleviating the OOD problem, where smaller $\alpha$ means less OOD problem.
-In our method, because of the $\beta$, a larger $\alpha$ is also optional.